 “I look forward to chatting later,” I said as the next customer pressed me for service.

-The bar filled quickly.
+The bar filled.
 Mark circulated menus and took food orders.
-I was serving three customers at once with pints of San Miguel when Mr. Hancock barged his way to the front of the throng and shouted, “I still don’t have my case.
+I was serving three customers at once with pints of San Miguel, when Mr. Hancock barged his way to the front of the throng.
+“I still don’t have my case.
 Any news?”

 “As you can see, Mr. Hancock,” I shouted as beer froth spilled over the rim of a glass into the drip tray.
 “We’re a tad busy.
 Anyway, the offices at the airport are closed so we won’t be able to call them until the morning.
 Did you give your laundry to my Mum?”